top of page

 01 PROJECT OVERVIEW

-Set in a universe where players act as cosmic shepherds managing a flock of alien sheep, the project investigates how UI systems, feedback cues, and motion design can communicate real-time information without breaking immersion.
+Set in a universe where players act as cosmic shepherds managing a flock of alien sheep, EWENIVERSE investigates how UI systems, feedback cues, and motion design can communicate real-time information without breaking immersion.

 Group 171.png